vieira-klgwn/e-shop/README.md

-# GOMA Gorilla Management - Backend API
+# Stock Management - Backend API

 ## System Architecture Overview

 ### What is a Tenant?

-In the GOMA system, a **Tenant** represents a **separate company or business entity** that uses the platform.
+In the Stock Management system, a **Tenant** represents a **separate company or business entity** that uses the platform.
 Think of it as a completely isolated business environment within the same software system.

 **Examples of Tenants:**
 - **Company A**: "Coca-Cola Rwanda"